2023 Most Focused Master’s Degree Colleges for Economics in South Carolina

 Avg Cost*

-Students have lots of options to chooose from today when trying to decide which college to attend.
+When pursuing a degree in today’s world, students have many different options to choose from.
 College Factual was founded, in part, to help students make the decision as to what would be the best school for them.
 Our “Schools for a Master’s Highly Focused on Economics Major in South Carolina” ranking is part of that endeavor.

-This year’s “Schools for a Master’s Highly Focused on Economics Major in South Carolina” ranking looked at 2 colleges that offer degrees in a bachelor’s in economics.
-The colleges and universities that top this list are recognized because their economics program is one of the largest majors offered at the school.
+This year’s “Schools for a Master’s Highly Focused on Economics Major in South Carolina” ranking analyzed 2 colleges that offered a degree in economics.
+This a ranking of the schools where the largest percentage of students has enrolled in economics.

 More Ways to Rank Economics Schools